ninadgawad/quantum-computing/README.md

 # Quantum Computing
-## A quantum computer is a machine that uses quantum mechanics to perform calculations; instead of using bits and logic gates as current compters, quantum computers use qubits and quantum gates.
+A quantum computer is a machine that uses quantum mechanics to perform calculations; instead of using bits and logic gates as current compters, quantum computers use qubits and quantum gates.
 Qubit is a vector of two complex numbers with unit length.

+Areas where Quantum Computing can help:
+- Optimization
+- Chemistry
+- Encryption

 Reference: [https://cirq.readthedocs.io/en/stable/index.html]